nanoframework/nanoFrameworkDeployer/README.md

 ### Selecting a specific COM port

-If you have multiple valid .NET nanoFramework device connected, you can select a specific COM port, just use the `-c` option for that followed by the COM port you want to use.
+If you have multiple valid .NET **nanoFramework** devices connected, you can select a specific COM port, just use the `-c` option to specify that followed by the COM port you want to use.

 ### Creating a binary deployment file

 Using the --bin or -b option will create a binary deployment file.
-You can then use it with nanoff to flash your device.
+You can then use it with `nanoff` to flash your device.
 Please note that using this option will **not** flash the device.
 All other options except the directory one will be ignored.

 ## Feedback and documentation